ondefy/Zyfi-Token-Zkforge/README.md

 The following differences should be noted compared with GMX architecture :
 - All logic related to GLP token is not relevant for Ondefy and was removed.
-- As fee distribution is not currently relevant for Ondefy, bonusGmxTracker and feeGmxTracker as well as their corresponding distributors were removed.
-The current staking architecture only includes a single RewardTracker/RewardDistributor pair, with esODY as reward.
+- As fee distribution is not currently relevant for Zyfi, bonusGmxTracker and feeGmxTracker as well as their corresponding distributors were removed.
+The current staking architecture only includes a single RewardTracker/RewardDistributor pair, with esODY as reward. <!-- TODO: edit this sentence when fixed -->
 - The need to reserve tokens for depositing esGMX into the Vester contract was removed.
 - Reward boost feature was included in RewardTracker contract.
-This allows to set a boost percentage individually for any account, resulting in a higher attribution of their esODY staking rewards.
+This allows to set a boost percentage individually for any account, resulting in a higher attribution of their staking rewards.
-- Vesting duration is set to 6 months instead of 1 year.
+- Vesting duration is depending on the instance.
+It is meant to be 6, 12 and 24 months (accross different staked ZFI instances) instead of 1 year.
-- While the actual GMX and esGMX contracts inherit from a MintableBaseToken contract, ODY and esODY contracts inherit from Openzeppelin Library (supporting Role-based access control, Pausing, Minting, Burning and Permit signing) with a few modifications in order to facilitate their interaction with vesting/staking contracts.
+- While the actual GMX and esGMX contracts inherit from a MintableBaseToken contract, ZFI contract inherits from Openzeppelin Library (supporting Role-based access control, Pausing, Minting, Burning and Permit signing) with a few modifications in order to facilitate its interaction with vesting/staking contracts.

-New changes:
+### New changes:
 - The RewardTracker "unstake" function has been removed
 - The Vester can unstake stZFI for the user after the 6 months period
+#### Vester:
+When depositing stZFI in the Vester, the stZFI are unstaked from the user wallet to the Vester's contract (from stZFI to ZFI).
+If the user withdraws in the meantime, the ZFI are staked for the user to their wallet (stZFI).
+And when the user claims, the Vester sends ZFI to the user.

 ## Deployment